kensnyder/react-thermals/README.md

 Components should normally access state only through one of two hooks:

-1. `useStoreState(store)` - Select the whole state, re-rendering any time any part of the state changes.
+1. `useStoreSelector(selector)` - Select part of or a computed part of the state, re-rendering any time that portion changes.
-2. `useStoreSelector(selector)` - Select part of or a computed part of the state, re-rendering any time that portion changes.
+2. `useStoreState(store)` - Select the whole state, re-rendering any time any part of the state changes.

-And you'll also notice that all of the examples in this README do not actually export the store at all; you can export hooks that call `useStoreState()` or `useStoreSelector()` internally.
+And you'll also notice that all the examples in this README do not actually export the store at all; you can export hooks that call `useStoreState()` or `useStoreSelector()` internally.